The Reading Settings controls how your site displays to visitors and your RSS feed options.

 For each article in a feed, show

-For each article in a feed you can select to show either Full text or Summary.
+For each article in your RSS feed you can select to show either Full text or Summary.
 Full text publishes the entire post in your RSS feed, whereas Summary publishes only an excerpt with an option to continue reading the rest of the post by clicking on a link.

-Site visibility controls who can and can’t view your blog.
+Site visibility controls who can and can’t view your site.
+You can read more about site visibility and changing your privacy here.